dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 The following modified code uses the IsNumeric function to make sure that Num

 contains a numeric value.
-If the user doesn’t enter a number, the procedure
+If the user doesn't enter a number, the procedure

 displays a message and then stops.
 Also, notice that the Num variable is now